The Product Leadership Challenge

 Product leadership requires far more than product and market expertise, it requires an understanding of yourself and how you impact people around you.
 Take the initiative to get feedback on your current level of emotional intelligence and then work on improving it—it will help you excel!

-Learn more about emotional intelligence and product leadership by taking our training course: How to Be a Phenomenal Product Manager.
+Learn more about emotional intelligence and product leadership by taking our training course: People Skills for Product Managers and Product Marketers.

 Download All Of Our Free Product Management Resources Here